 “The first thing one notices about this piece is the juxtaposition of the smooth curves of the truncated spheroid with the hard lines of its central Platonic solid.”

 “Well?”
-She looked to Shu for approval, who couldn’t answer because he was nearly shoving his napkin into his mouth with both hands, caught in the unstoppable flurry of staccato exhales and shoulder shrugs caused by trying to laugh as quietly as possible.
+She looked to Shu for approval, who couldn’t answer because he was nearly shoving his napkin into his mouth to muffle his laughter.

 “You’re not going to go on an eight-minute rant about global warming?
 Because that’s what my dad would do here.”

 “Holy crap that was too real.”
-Chantel beamed.
-“Maybe not the opening; he doesn’t really mix the flowery speech with the technical speech, he’s good at keeping that separate.
+Chantel beamed at Shu’s praise.
+“Maybe not the opening.
+He doesn’t really mix the flowery speech with the technical speech—he’s good at keeping that separate.
 After that?
 I think I need to go home because I’m on a date with my actual freaking dad.”

 “Nah-no. Tell me what was good about it.”